 Many graduates go on to postgraduate study and an academic career or teaching.

-SQA Highers: ABBB by end of S5 or ABBBB/AABB from S4-S6, with a minimum of BBB achieved in one year of S4-S6.
-National 5: English at Grade C and Mathematics or an approved science at Grade C.
+- SQA Highers: AAAB by end of S5 or AAAA by end of S6.
+BBB must be achieved in one year of S4-S6.

 We welcome applications from students studying a wide range of international qualifications.